pchernikhowsky/AVR488/README.md

 ## Description

 I designed the AVR488 interface so that I could communicate with my various legacy Hewlett Packard / Agilent test instruments.
 There are numerous Arduino-based variations of USB/IEEE 488 interfaces out there already, but I prefer programming AVR devices down at the "bare metal" level using C code, so I came up with this version.
-Since it's necessary to design a physical interface for the IEEE 488 connector anyway, it's easy enough to add an ATmega and driver ICs into that hardware design.
+Since it's necessary to construct a physical interface for the IEEE 488 connector anyway, it's easy enough to add an ATmega and driver ICs into that hardware design.
 Although it is intended to support a USB interface, a serial EIA-232 connection could also be implemented by deleting the USB interface IC and replacing it with an appropriate TTL to EIA-232 driver.

 The embedded code size is approximately 13.5 KB and uses about 360 bytes of RAM, so there's more than enough free memory in an ATmega168 device.
 I have not included a bootloader (it avoids annoying startup delays and I prefer programming the ATmega directly using an ISP interface).
 If desired, there are many bootloaders available that could first be flashed to the device and then used to upload the AVR488 firmware.